Purchasing a light meter for plants can be game-changing.

 The source of all direct sunlight is one—the sun.
 So, the quality of sunlight is nearly always the same.

 We can learn that by measuring lux or lumens instead of PPF or PPFD, a lux meter can get the job done in this case.

 Without a doubt, the best lux meter to use for plants is Dr.meter 1330B.

 If you have lux light concerns, consult your Dr.meter 1330B.
 Unlike many other lux meters, Dr.meter 1330B has an amazing design that makes it very flexible.

-The light sensor is connected to Dr.meter via an elastic coiled cable that you can stretch to reach different spots around your plant.
+The light sensor connects to Dr.meter via an elastic coiled cable.
+You can stretch that cable to reach different spots around your plant.

 Dr.meter 1330B is very sensitive to bright light and can also measure intense lux (up to 200,000).

-The device is a best seller on Amazon in the category of light meters and has a lot of positive reviews.
+The device is a best seller on Amazon in the category of light meters and has many positive reviews.

 How To Use A Lux Meter With Your Plants?

-Also, remember to measure light at different hours of the day in various locations around the house or the growing area.
+Remember to measure light at different hours of the day.
+Also, measure in various locations around the house or the growing area.

 How To Understand Lux Readings?

-To make use of your measurements, you should first learn about the light requirements of your plants in terms of lux.
+To use your measurements, you should first learn about your plant’s light requirements in terms of lux.

-Keep in mind that on a sunny day outdoors, direct sunlight measures about 110,000 lux, while it measures about 1100 lux on a cloudy day.
+Keep in mind that direct sunlight measures about 110,000 lux on a sunny day outdoors.
+It only measures about 1100 lux on a cloudy day.

-Considering that, plants have different light requirements depending on the climate in their original habitat.
+Considering that information, plants have different light requirements.
+It all depends on the climate in their original habitat.

-To make it easier for you, gardeners have classified plants into three categories according to their light needs: low light or partial shade plants, medium light or partial sun plants, and high light or full sun plants.
+To make it easier for you, gardeners have classified plants according to their light needs: low light or partial shade plants, medium light or partial sun plants, and high light or full sun plants.

-You can check any gardening encyclopedia to learn about the light needs of a plant, and you can learn more about lux requirements for plants here!
+You can check any gardening encyclopedia to learn about the light needs of a plant.
+You can learn more about lux requirements for plants here!

-By referring to the above information, your lux readings will allow you to decide where to locate your plants around the house, or if your plant both outdoors and indoor are getting enough sunlight they need.
+Refer to the above information.
+Your lux readings allow you to decide where to locate your plants around the house.
+It will also help determine if your outdoor and indoor plants get the sunlight they need.